iamtahirkhan6/iamtahirkhan6/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Tahir -->

-- 🎓 I'm currently studying Big Data & AI at the SRH Berlin Univeristy Of Applied Sciences .\
+- 🎓 I'm currently studying Big Data & AI at the SRH Berlin Univeristy Of Applied Sciences.

 - 🔭 I’m currently working on **Household Electricity Data scraping and processing**